Psagot: Psagot Winery

-In November 2020, US Secretary of State Mike Pompeo became the first top US official to visit a Jewish settlement including the Psagot Winery.
+In November 2020, US Secretary of State Mike Pompeo became the first top US official to visit an Israeli settlement including the Psagot Winery.

 EU legal proceedings

 The company initiated legal proceedings in Europe to try to reverse regulations requiring settlement produce to be labelled.
 On 12 November 2019 the Court of Justice of the European Union in a ruling covering all territory Israel captured in the 1967 war decided that labels on foodstuffs must not imply that goods produced in occupied territory came from Israel itself and must "prevent consumers from being misled as to the fact that the State of Israel is present in the territories concerned as an occupying power and not as a sovereign entity".
 In its ruling, the court said that failing to inform EU consumers they were potentially buying goods produced in settlements denies them access to "ethical considerations and considerations relating to the observance of international law".